td0g/film_production_notes/VirtualChoir/README.md

 1) Using the VirtualChoirEditor.xlsm spreadsheet, create the video
 1) After reviewing the video framing, re-process the videos as above, except add this line to the filter: ,crop=y=in_h\*0.07:h=in_h\*(1-0.2):x=in_w\*0.15:w=in_w\*(1-0.2),scale=1920:1080 .
 This will allow cropping (using the grid review videos, where each grid line corresponds to 0.1 of the image width/height)

+### Video Concatenating

+* Using FFMPEG's Concat Demuxer results in loss of audio sync.
+I opted to use the Overlay filter and re-encode all the intermediate clips (LOSSLESS encoding)
+* Trimming the clips to exactly the correct frame number results in some stutter at the very beginning of some clips.
+I corrected this by padding the videos with 10 extra frames before and after the desired clip time which seemed to correct the stutter.
+These frames aren't visible in the final edit but allow the demuxer / decoder time to stabilize the video.
+* Going forward, I should look into other codecs to see if there is one which doesn't have the frame stutter problem.

 ## Useful Links

 * FFMPEG [concat demuxer](http://ffmpeg.org/ffmpeg-formats.html#concat-1)